ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Security Consideration

-The peer finder will add the route where it received the Peer Location Find Request from before sending it to the peer receiving the request.
-Thus when the reply comes in the reply will be directed back alone the path it was sent.

-A malicious peer in theory could change the route in the Peer Location Find Reply to another peer finder on the way back by inserting a misdirected route thus wasting the peer finder's bandwidth and CPU (if this happen the Peer Location Find Reply would eventually get dropped thus is not a security whole).

-Protecting against this attack is not worthwhile since a malicious peer could waste the peer's bandwidth and CPU by sending requests to the attacked peer finder directly.

-A peer finder should keep track of the request to response ratio (i.e. the number of Peer Location Find Requests sent to a peer versus the number of Peer Location Find Replies received from a peer) within windows in which requests were sent.
-If Peer Location Find Replies are received outside the normal boundaries or outside the window of Peer Location Find Requests, this could be a peer attempting to attack another peer finder using a its peer finder as a proxy by sending bogus Peer Location Find Replies that never had requests.

 ### Example

     {
       "request": {
         "$domain": "domain.com",
-        "$appid": "xyz123",
         "$id": "abc123",
         "$handler": "peer-finder",
         "$method": "peer-location-find",

         "findProofBundle" : {
           ...
-        },

-        "routes": {
-          "route": [
-            { "$id": "27f2e2cfc87d1f77d44afde730bfa15a" },
-            { "$id": "79434b37a8bb8408fca8c16b89e4faca" }
-          ]
         }
       }
     }